SamCoVT/TaliForth2/docs/manual.md

 To exit, you can type `bye` or use CTRL-C to break out of the simulator.

-Note: If running on Windows in a git bash shell, you will need to use winpty, eg. `winpty make csim`.
+Note: If running on Windows in a git bash shell, you will need to use winpty, e.g. `winpty make csim`.
 This is only needed for the git bash shell.
 Running Tali in c65 from the Windows command prompt or Windows Subsystem for Linux (WSL) works fine.